-The Honorable Matt Hall, Chairman House Oversight Committee Room 326 House Office Building 124 North Capitol Avenue Lansing, Michigan 48933 By email: MattHall@house.mi.gov
+The Honorable Brenda Shields, Chair House Committee on Higher Education 201 West Capitol Avenue Jefferson City, Missouri 65101 By email: Brenda.Shields@house.mo.gov

-Re: Hearing on HIB 4436 to protect religious student organizations at Michigan's public institutions of higher education
+Re: Hearing on HB 1724 to protect religious student associations at Missouri's public institutions of higher education

-Dear Chairman Hall:
+Dear Chair Shields:

-The Christian Legal Society supports HIB 4436, which will provide much needed protection for religious students' ability to meet on college campuses.
-By passing HIB 4436, the Legislature will conserve taxpayer dollars by ensuring that they are not spent on the costly litigation that could result if public universities adopted policies to exclude religious student groups from campus because they require their leaders to share their core religious beliefs.
-This problem has arisen on many college campuses nationwide, including problems at Wayne State University and the University of Michigan.
-See infra p.5.
+Christian Legal Society supports HB 1724, which will provide much needed protection for religious students' ability to meet on college campuses.
+By passing HB 1724, the Legislature will conserve taxpayer dollars by preventing costly litigation that has resulted in other states when public universities adopted policies to exclude religious student groups because the groups require their leaders to share their core religious beliefs.
+This problem has arisen on many college campuses nationwide and, in 2016, at a public university in Missouri.

-Attached to this statement are actual letters from university officials or student government representatives to religious groups across the country, threatening to exclude religious groups from campus because of the religious groups' requirement that their leaders agree with the groups' religious beliefs.
+Attached to this statement are actual letters from university officials or student government representatives to religious groups threatening to exclude religious groups from campus because of the religious groups' requirement that their leaders agree with the groups' religious beliefs.
 (Attachments B, C, D, E, G, I, and K).
-These letters exemplify the problem that HIB 4436 will prevent in Michigan.
-I respectfully request that this letter and its attachments be included in the record for the hearing on HIB 4436 before the House Oversight Committee, currently scheduled for April 18, 2019.
+These letters exemplify the problem that HB 1724 will prevent in Missouri.
+I respectfully request that this letter and its attachments be included in the record for the hearing on HB 1724 before the House Committee on Higher Education scheduled for January 24, 2022.
 As this letter will explain:

-- HIB 4436 is a commonsense measure to protect religious students who wish to meet on Michigan college campuses. - HIB 4436 allows Michigan public universities to maintain whatever policies they choose so long as their policies permit religious student organizations to choose their leaders according to their religious beliefs. - HIB 4436 conserves scarce tax dollars by preventing costly litigation against colleges that otherwise adopt policies that exclude religious groups. - HIB 4436 would add Michigan to the growing list of states Arizona, Arkansas, Idaho, Iowa, Kansas, Kentucky, Louisiana, North Carolina, Ohio, Oklahoma, South Dakota, Tennessee, and Virginia -- that have enacted similar protections for religious students.
-(Attachment AA lists the provisions and citations for these states' laws.)
+- HB 1724 is a commonsense measure to protect religious students who wish to meet on Missouri college campuses. - HB 1724 allows Missouri public universities to maintain whatever policies they choose so long as their policies permit religious student organizations to choose their leaders according to their religious beliefs. - HB 1724 conserves scarce tax dollars by preventing costly litigation against colleges that adopt policies that exclude religious groups. - HB 1724 would add Missouri to the expanding list of 16 states Alabama, Arizona, Arkansas, Idaho, Iowa, Kansas, Kentucky, Louisiana, Montana, North Carolina, North Dakota, Ohio, Oklahoma, South Dakota, Tennessee, and Virginia that have enacted similar protections for religious or belief-based student groups.1 (Attachment AA lists the key provisions of these states' laws.)